openSUSE/news-o-o/_posts/2010-06-17-a-strategy-for-the-opensuse-project-proposals-and-discussions.markdown

 - Project
 ---

-As announced [previously](http://news.opensuse.org/2010/06/01/opensuse-strategy-meeting-wrap-up/), the openSUSE Board and its Strategy Team have worked on three strategic proposals to define the direction of openSUSE's future, as a Project, Community and distribution.Â  Each strategy proposal includes the same community statement.Â  We will therefore discuss the community statement and the three strategies separately.
+As announced [previously](http://news.opensuse.org/2010/06/01/opensuse-strategy-meeting-wrap-up/), the openSUSE Board and its Strategy Team have worked on three strategic proposals to define the direction of openSUSE's future, as a Project, Community and distribution.
+Each strategy proposal includes the same community statement.
+We will therefore discuss the community statement and the three strategies separately.

 ### Focused Discussion